-When making this determination, the IEP Team should use the following questions to guide the decision-making process.
+When making this determination, the IEP Team should use the following questions to guide the decisionmaking process.
 Exemption from state and district tests may be permitted only when all of the following criteria listed below are met.

-- 1. Does the student have a significant cognitive disability? - 2.
-Even with appropriate and allowable instructional accommodations, assistive technology or accessible instructional materials, does the student require modifications, as defined in Rule 6A-603411(1)(z), F.A.C., to the grade level general state content standards pursuant to Rule 6A-1.09041, F.A.C.? - 3.
+- 1. Does the student have a significant cognitive disability? - Even with appropriate and allowable instructional accommodations, assistive technology or accessible instructional materials, does the student require modifications, as defined in Rule 6A-603411(1)(z), F.A.C., to the grade level general state content standards pursuant to Rule 6A-1.09041, F.A.C.? - 3.
 Does the student require direct instruction in academic areas of English language arts, mathematics, social studies, and science based on access points in order to acquire, generalize, and transfer skills across settings?

-If the IEP Team determines that answers to all four three (3) of the questions accurately characterize a student's functioning level as "significantly cognitively disabled," then the student will pursue a Standard Diploma via a curriculum consisting of courses based on Access Points and the Florida Standards Alternate Assessment (FSAA) should be used to provide a meaningful evaluation of the student's current academic achievement.
-If "yes" is not indicated in all four three areas, then the student should participate in FSA with accommodations, as appropriate.
+If the IEP Team determines that answers to all three (3) of the questions accurately characterize a student's functioning level as "significantly cognitively disabled," then the student will pursue a Standard Diploma via a curriculum consisting of courses based on Access Points and the Florida Standards Alternate Assessment (FSAA) should be used to provide a meaningful evaluation of the student's current academic achievement.
+If "yes" is not indicated in all three (3) areas, then the student should participate in FSA with accommodations, as appropriate.

 If the decision of the IEP Team is to assess the student through alternate assessment, the parents of the student must be informed that their child's achievement will be based on Access Points and this decision must be documented on the IEP.
 Students assessed on Access Points will be assigned exceptional student education course code directory numbered courses consistent with Access Points Standard Diploma requirements.
-The Curriculum and Alternative Assessment Process (CAAP) will also be completed each year for all alternatively assessed students.